calacademy-research/NSO-genome-scripts/README.md

 GNU fold version 8.21 (MacKenzie, 2013)
 GNU Awk (GAWK) version 4.0.1 (Free Software Foundation, 2012)

+### make-contig-ref.sh
+This script uses bioawk to calculate the average and standard deviation of insert length for a .bam file.

+Usage:
+$ ./calcInsertLen.sh

+Code author: James B. Henderson, jhenderson@calacademy.org

+This script relies on (other versions will probably also work):
+bioawk version 1.0 (Li, 2013)

 ### Citing the repository

 #### Authorship